Bombshell (musical): Act 2

 Making one picture after another, Marilyn becomes dissatisfied with the roles she is being offered, "retires" from pictures and flies off to New York City, where she is met by a phalanx of reporters and fans at Idelwild Airport ("Public Relations").
 In 1955, Marilyn studies with Lee Strasberg at the Actors Studio in New York City.
 Being limited by typecasting, she meets with Cheryl Crawford before interviewing with Lee and being accepted into the Actors Studio ("Dig Deep").
-Mariliyn is huddled around a piano at a party in New York.
-Marilyn meets esteemed playwright Arthur Miller.
+While huddled around a piano at a party in New York, Marilyn meets esteemed playwright Arthur Miller.
 She tells him of how her often-institutionalized mother bought a piano once on an infrequent visit home, which is Norma Jeane's only memory of a happy moment between her and her mother, and that after searching for years, she found the actual piano, bought it, and now takes it with her wherever she lives. ("Second Hand White Baby Grand").
 Arthur is deeply touched, they fall in love and marry.

-Marilyn, with newfound confidence in her acting skills, goes to England to film The Prince & The Showgirl opposite Laurence Olivier.
+Marilyn, with newfound confidence in her acting skills, goes to England to film The Prince and the Showgirl opposite Laurence Olivier.
 Unfortunately, Olivier treats her like a "no talent" and she admits to the apprentice hired to look after her that she wonders if the auditioning and always having to prove herself will ever stop ("They Just Keep Moving the Line").
 Marilyn begrudgingly heading back to Hollywood to film Some Like It Hot, but is so unhappy about still having to play the dumb blonde that she begins spiraling down, keeping the crew waiting more than ever, as she drinks and takes pills ("Let's Be Bad").
 Arthur Miller realizes he can't help with her behavior, or even stay with Marilyn anymore ("The Right Regrets").

 Marilyn is on her own back in Hollywood.
 She attends a fundraiser for JFK in Palm Springs, where Nat King Cole entertains, rallying the super glamorous guests ("(Let's Start) Tomorrow Tonight").
 Sparks fly between Marilyn and JFK, and they begin to sneak off together whenever he can manage to get away.
 But it is a degrading and doomed relationship ("Our Little Secret").
 Marilyn fantasizes about visiting her retired mother at the sanitarium, where - in the dream - Gladys says all the things to Marilyn that she always wanted to hear ("Hang the Moon").
 Marilyn is in bed.
 She calls up a man to keep her company, but he denies her.
 At the end of the number, it is implied that she dies ("Second Hand White Baby Grand (Reprise)").

 Years after their divorce, Marilyn's ex-husband Joe DiMaggio mourns at her funeral.
 He brings a rose to set on her grave and sadly reminisces about how the two fell apart ("Mr. & Mrs. Smith (Reprise)").
 Marilyn posthumously reflects on her life and begs the audience not to let her trials and tribulations be forgotten.
 More than anything, she wants her legacy to live on, even in the little things of everyday life ("Don't Forget Me").